-Social distancing measures have impacted delivery of face-to-face prevention work during this quarter, including education, youth interventions and road safety.
-Teams have adapted to new ways of working to deliver our key safety messages such as the virtual Safe Drive Stay Alive and virtual fire safety lessons.
+Social distancing measures have impacted delivery of face-to-face prevention work during this quarter, including on education, youth interventions and road safety.
+Teams have adapted to new ways of working to deliver our key safety messages such as the virtual safe drive stay alive and virtual fire safety lessons.
 Social media is used to maintain engagement with the wider public promoting key safety messages.
 Stations continue to support promoting key safety messages.

-The Service is developing an evaluation of our prevention activities to measure the impact they are having on preventing fires and other risks.
+The Service has completed an evaluation of our prevention activities to measure the impact they are having on preventing fires and other risks.
+Results indicate that our intervention across a range of subjects brings about positive lifestyle change for the increased safety of Bournemouth, Christchurch & Poole communities.
 Alongside this is the value for money framework which provides evidence of the Service, partner, and wider societal savings from our prevention interventions.